AdventOfCode2022-Massey/advent-of-code-2022/README.md

 There are no special system tests written for this code other than the ones provided as part of the problem --- there are occasional unit tests.
-I regard passing both parts of a day's problem as strong validation, although I've been wrong about this in the past.
+We regard passing both parts of a day's problem as strong validation, although we've been wrong about this in the past.
 More tests should get written.

 These programs are not production-quality: it is considered